taorems/sphinx_doc/_sources/index.rst.txt

 This is the structure of the repository which host multiple applications, for instance, app-1, app-2, etc. along with the documentation directory.

-The text below is written using 'code-block' directive:

 .. code-block:: text

    project_root/